4-day adventurous tropical journeyTake on Darwin & Surrounds with a sense of adventure

 This morning, you’re heading up the Stuart Highway and back to Darwin.
-Having crammed so many incredible adventures into your days, you’ll love having a couple of hours in the car to reflect and prepare yourself for two final, heart-stopping adventures before you jump on the plane home.
+Having crammed so many incredible adventures into your days, you’ll love having a couple of hours in the car to reflect and prepare yourself for 2 final, heart-stopping adventures before you jump on the plane home.

 Hop aboard a thrilling harbour ride

-When you get back to Darwin, head straight for the harbour, where you’re hopping aboard a Matt Wright Airboat Ride.
+When you get back to Darwin, head straight for the harbour, where you’ll be hopping aboard a Matt Wright Airboat Ride.
 This once-in-a-lifetime experience on a custom-built V8 airboat will get your adrenaline pumping with a fast lap of the harbour, followed by a more chilled out cruise towards the scenic mangroves and their abundant bird life.

 Face off against a crocodile

 You started this incredible adventure with crocs, so it’s only fitting that the last thing you do in Darwin is jump into the Cage of Death at Crocosaurus Cove.
-You’re lowered into the same enclosure as some of the largest saltwater crocodiles on the planet for a unique 15 minute, face-to-face encounter.
+You’re lowered into the same enclosure as some of the largest saltwater crocodiles on the planet for a unique 15-minute, face-to-face encounter.
 This is sure to make you feel more alive than you have in a long time.